Powerlearnproject/se-assignment-2-introduction-to-software-engineering-MarkBrianK/README.md

 Questions:
 Define Software Engineering:

-    This is the process oof developing of developing, testig  and deploying computer applications to solve real-world problems by adhering to a set of engineering principles and best practices
+    This is the process oof developing of developing, testing  and deploying computer applications to solve real-world problems by adhering to a set of engineering principles and best practices

 What is software engineering, and how does it differ from traditional programming?
 Software Development Life Cycle (SDLC):

     Software engineering is a dsiplined approach to the development, operation and mantainance of a software.
-Unlike tradational programming, which focuses primarily on writing code to slove specific problems, software engineering encompasses a broader range of activities, invluding requirements, analysis, design,testing, deployment and mantainance.
+Unlike tradational programming, which focuses primarily on writing code to solve specific problems, software engineering encompasses a broader range of activities, including requirements, analysis, design,testing, deployment and mantainance.
 This brings about the software development life cycle which encomprises of the above stated activities.

 Explain the various phases of the Software Development Life Cycle.
 Provide a brief description of each phase.
 Agile vs. Waterfall Models: